Reviewed by Prof. Dr Fuat Yuksel.

 The use of surgical drains is intended to prevent seromas altogether.
 However, other additional measures are also taken.
 First and foremost, if you’re given a compression garment to wear after the surgery, wear those for as long as instructed by the surgeon (it’s usually around 4-6 weeks).
 In addition, take the medicines that the doctor prescribes.

 Other than that, restrict your physical activity after the surgery.
-Some studies do show that the movement of shoulders after breast surgery increases the risk of seromas.
+Some studies do show that the movement of the shoulders after breast surgery increases the risk of seromas.
 So, you need to avoid that.

 Lastly, make sure that you maintain good personal hygiene so that you don’t develop an infection.
 Understanding what is a seroma can help you prevent it from forming.